 The intervening years have been kind to the caves, which were restored in the 1970s and declared an UNESCO World Heritage site in 1987.
 They’re now regularly maintained, and the addition of a restroom has made all the difference to tourists.
 For the approximately 1200 people (mostly fisher-folk like the Aagri and Koli) who live on Elephanta though, life is as it always was.
-For example, they received round-the-clock electricity only in February 2018.
+For example, they received only 24 hours of electricity in all of February 2018.

 Named after the elephant statue discovered on the hill by the Portuguese, Elephanta was locally called Gharapuri or the island of caves/temples.
 A series of caves sit within two hills and contain sculptures carved from basalt rock.
 Nothing quite prepares you for the awe-inspiring artistry of the 10 Shiva sculptures of the first cave.
 Estimated to have been built in 6th century AD, these predominantly Shaivite caves are possibly from the Gupta, Chalukya, or Kalachuri empires, though there is no conclusive proof of this.